litmuschaos/litmusctl/README.md

 ## Usage
 For more information including a complete list of litmusctl operations, see the litmusctl reference documentation.
-* For v0.3.0 or latest  && compatible with Litmus-2.0.0-Beta9 or latest: <a href="https://github.com/litmuschaos/litmusctl/blob/master/Usage.md">Click here</a>
+* For v0.3.0 or latest  && compatible with Litmus-2.0.0-Beta9 or latest:
+  * Non-Interactive mode: <a href="https://github.com/litmuschaos/litmusctl/blob/master/Usage.md">Click here</a>
+  * Interactive mode: <a href="https://github.com/litmuschaos/litmusctl/blob/master/Usage_interactive.md">Click here</a>
 * For v0.2.0 or earlier && compatible with Litmus-2.0.0-Beta8 or earlier: <a href="https://github.com/litmuschaos/litmusctl/blob/master/Usage_v0.2.0.md">Click here</a>

 ## Requirements